 With the high priority recommendation of SoLID in the Long-Range-Plan and the crucial role SoLID would play in realizing the full physics potential of JLab, and in consultation with DOE, JLab has been looking into an optional plan by reallocating lab's resource to help share part of the cost of SoLID.
 A portion of the DAQ cost was moved to be dependency by expanding JLab Physics Division generic electronics pool using capital accounts to purchase pipeline DAQ instrumentation (such as FADCs).
 In the recent discussion, an option is under consideration in which JLab would use part of the Capital Funds to share part of the cost for GEM and Light Gas Cherenkov detectors.
-JLab would also use an operating fund to cover the cost of extend the magnet testing to full current.
+JLab would also use operation funds to support extending the CLEO II solenoid magnet testing to full current.